atzin-escandia/dynamic-angular-grid-factory/README.md

-# Infinite Angular Factory List/Grid :cyclone:
+# Dynamic Angular Factory List/Grid 🧮:

 Create dynamic lists or grids easily using Angular's dynamic factory approach, allowing you to customize and present collections of items in a versatile way. 🎉